effectfully/OTT/readme.md

  sup : (x : A) -> (B x -> W A B) -> W A B
  ```

- so there one inductive occurence where the inductive position occurs to the right of the arrow.
+ so there is one inductive occurrence where the inductive position occurs to the right of the arrow.
 This is encoded as `(B x ⇨ ret triv) ∷ []`.

  An example of generic programming can be found in the `OTT.Property.Showable` module: